Table of contents:

 Some say diagnoses of dyslexia are a complete waste of time — and even that dyslexia is a myth.
 In The Dyslexia Debate, Elliott and Grigorenko (2014) argue that a diagnosis of dyslexia adds little value.
 While many believe that dyslexia assessments are scientifically rigorous, a diagnosis of dyslexia offers little to no benefit for guiding the nature of any intervention.
 The term dyslexia, according to them, confuses rather than clarifies and should be discontinued.
 They quote Stanovich who said, “retire the term dyslexia permanently [because] . . . whatever small purpose it serves is swamped by the confusion it causes” (Stanovich, 2012, as cited by Elliott & Grigorenko, 2014).

 Graham Stinger (2009), a British Member of Parliament, caused international outrage when he described dyslexia as “a cruel fiction . . . no more real than the 19th-century scientific construction of ‘the æther’ to explain how light travels through a vacuum.
 The sooner it is consigned to the same dustbin of history, the better.”
 He argued that the reason why so many children struggled with literacy was that they had been failed by the education “establishment.”
 Rather than admitting that poor instruction was at fault, a brain disorder called dyslexia had been invented.
 For Stringer, “to label children as dyslexic because they’re confused by poor teaching methods is wicked.”
-According to Miller (2015), the biggest cause of reading difficulty is unsystematic and unscientific teaching of reading.
-As a result, children are let down twice by the educational system: firstly, by not being properly taught and then pathologized with the “diagnosis” of dyslexia when they fail.
+According to Miller (2015), the biggest cause of reading difficulty is the unsystematic and unscientific teaching of reading.
+As a result, children are let down twice by the educational system: first by not being properly taught and then pathologized with the “diagnosis” of dyslexia when they fail.

 Snowling disagrees.
 She has been quoted as saying (Womack, 2007):